Elevating “Time Spent” Over Pageviews

-Earlier this week Nielsen announced it will begin focusing on “time spent”, rather than pageviews, as the key measure of website user engagement.
+Earlier this week Nielsen announced it will begin focusing on “time spent,” instead of pageviews as the key measure of website user engagement.

 Huzzah.
 Pardon me while I do a few celebratory cartwheels.

 The ecosystem of a large, ad-driven site is one of statistical obsession.
 Hourly, blow-by-blow metrics minutiae is just another fact of life.
 Traffic numbers, ad impressions, clickthroughs.
 Why?
 If you can measure it you can monetize it.

 But the metrics industry was born with a congenital deathgrip on pageviews.
 The “p.v. stat” has ruled their reports since time immemorial.
 Despite any mathematical special sauces they might wave in your face most every company gathers numbers the old-fashioned way: By sitting around, staring at user clicks, waiting to see if the server spits back a file with a